Istiglal anti-materiel rifle

-The Istiglal IST-14.5 anti-materiel rifle (also known as the Istiglal) is a recoil-operated, semi-automatic anti-materiel sniper rifle produced by Telemexanika zavodu, subsidiary of the Ministry of Defence Industry of Azerbaijan.
+The İstiglal IST-14.5 anti-materiel rifle (also known as the Istiglal and means independence in Turkish and Azerbaijan Language) is a recoil-operated, semi-automatic anti-materiel sniper rifle produced by Telemexanika zavodu (Factory of Telemechanics), subsidiary of the Ministry of Defence Industry of Azerbaijan.

 History

 Although developed in 2008, it was only revealed in 2009 during the International Defense Exhibition Fair.
 Its appearance has attracted a huge number of visitors.

 The Istiglal anti-materiel rifle uses the powerful 14.5×114mm round.

 It has been exported to the Turkish Armed Forces and the Pakistan Armed Forces.